Legalunicorn/dotfiles/README.md

 ## Workspaces
 Unicode character: ●

-Workspace Margins to not overlap panel because my panel is not touching the top
+Workspace Margins (so that windows are blocked by the panel above)

 - Top margin: 58
 - Other sides: 5

+Change the numbers to fit your desktop if your desktop resolution is different from mine

 ---